My previous EdibleRx post was about great foods that nutritionists are surprised became popular.

 • Some grit is good, not pureed too finely.

 Spices like cumin or cayenne pepper add a nice flavor and kick, so does smoked paprika.
 You can even swap out the garbanzos for other varieties: fava beans, edamame, white beans are all good.
 Here our version, but you’re free to tweak and make it your own:

 • 1 15-oz. can of garbanzo beans (or use 2 cups cooked).
 Save the liquid (now this is even called “aquafaba”)

 • Juice of one large lemon

 • 2 cloves garlic, peeled and smashed

-• Garnish options: Extra-virgin olive oil, parsley, paprika
+• Garnish options: Extra-virgin olive oil, toasted sesame seeds, parsley, paprika

 What Food SHOULD Be More Popular?